 Assessment and Research

-Learners must complete a total of 2,628 hours of course work, excluding the number of hours of field work under the 6-unit practicum.
-They also must have a minimum quality point average (QPA) of 2.4 by the end of their four-year program.
+Learners must complete a total of 156 units or 2,628 hours of course work, excluding the number of hours of field work under the six (6) – unit practicum.
+They also must have a minimum quality point average (QPA) of 2.4 by the end of their four-year program to graduate.